deirdreams/TicTacToe/README.md

 # TicTacToe
 Coding challenge for HolidayCheck

-An implementation of Tic Tac Toe on the terminal, where you play against an AI that uses the [minimax algorithm](https://www.neverstopbuilding.com/blog/2013/12/13/tic-tac-toe-understanding-the-minimax-algorithm13).
+An implementation of Tic Tac Toe on the terminal, where you play against an AI that uses the minimax algorithm.
+My use of this algorithm was inspired by [this blog post](https://www.neverstopbuilding.com/blog/2013/12/13/tic-tac-toe-understanding-the-minimax-algorithm13) discussing how the minimax algorithm can be used efficiently for this game.

 ## Gameplay

-Run:

-    javac Main.java Board.java Computer.java
+Run the jar application:

-    java Main
+    java -jar TicTacToe.jar

-Player will choose from one the the 9 available cells using the number corresponding to the cell.
+After choosing a difficulty, the player can choose from one the the 9 available cells using the number corresponding to the cell.

     +---+---+---+
     | 0 | 1 | 2 |